Project-MONAI/model-zoo/models/endoscopy_inbody_classification/docs/readme.md

 # Description
-A pre-trained model for the inbody-outbody classification task.
+A pre-trained model for the endoscopy inbody classification task.

 # Model Overview
 This model is trained using the SEResNet50 structure, whose details can be found in [1].
 All datasets are from private samples of Activ-Surgical.
 Samples in training and validation dataset are from the same 4 videos, while test samples are from different two videos.